ducky786/FastPad/README.md

 # CAD
 The case is made up of 2 3D printed parts the top and the bottom.
 They are both held together with M2 x 16mm screws!
 I really loved how this turned out beucase it was my first time cadding and this took the most time in the whole project! very happy with the results!!!
+I didnt exactly know what to name it so I just gave it my nick name lol :)

 # BOM
 * 1x xiao 2040